redpanda-data/connect/docs/sync_responses.md

     <------- Acknowledgement ---------
 ```

-For most Benthos input and output targets this is the only workflow available.
 However, Benthos has support for a number of protocols where this limitation is
 not the case.